 It’s important to note that trial judges in Washington, as well as other parts of Pennsylvania, have discretionary power in sentencing.
 Depending on the circumstances of your case, they may consider alternatives to imprisonment, such as probation or community service.

 However, in certain situations, mandatory minimum punishments apply in Washington, Pennsylvania.
 These offenses leave no room for judicial discretion, as the judge is required to impose a specified prison term without consideration of mitigating or aggravating factors.

 Interested in Learning More About Pennsylvania Offense Classes and Gravity Scores?

-For further understanding of offense classes and gravity scores under the Pennsylvania Criminal Code, refer to Title 204, Chapter 303.
+If you’d like to delve deeper into offense classes and gravity scores under the Pennsylvania Criminal Code, you can refer to Title 204, Chapter 303 for a comprehensive understanding.

-How Can a Criminal Lawyer in Pittsburgh Help You?
+How Can a Criminal Lawyer in Washington Help You?

-To secure the services of a reputable Pittsburgh criminal lawyer, promptly contact Logue Law Group.
-Mr. Sean Logue, our renowned Criminal Defense Lawyer, and his proficient associates are prepared to handle even the most complex cases.
+To ensure you are well-represented, promptly contact Logue Law Group, where Mr. Sean Logue, a renowned Washington PA Criminal Lawyer, and his proficient associates will handle even the most complex cases.
 With their extensive experience and skills, they will strive to protect you from severe punishments.
-Reach out to us now at (844) PITT-DUI or visit our website for further assistance.
+Get in touch with us now at (844) PITT-DUI or visit our website for further assistance.

 Free ConsultationYou will never find us short of knowledge & commitment